Spring is Coming

 Understanding your foot type is the first step toward finding relief.
 Do you have high arches, flat feet, or something in between?
 If you're not sure, you can get a personalized recommendation by visiting an Aetrex foot scanner location to find the perfect match.
 Once you know what your feet need, you can choose an insole that provides targeted support right where you need it most.

-Support for High Arches
+The Best Arch Support Insoles for High Arches

 If you have high arches, you likely feel most of the pressure on your heels and the balls of your feet.
 This can lead to discomfort and instability, especially on unforgiving concrete floors.
 The ideal insole for high arches provides firm, structured support that fills the gap under your arch.
 This helps distribute your body weight more evenly across your entire foot, reducing strain on those key pressure points.
 Look for orthotics with superior shock absorption to cushion every step and keep you comfortable throughout your workday.
 Aetrex helps to provide that essential structure and cushioning, giving your arches the support they need to function properly.

-Relief for Flat Feet
+Finding Stability and Relief for Flat Feet

 For those with flat feet, the entire bottom of the foot makes contact with the ground.
 This can cause the foot to roll inward, a motion known as over-pronation, which can strain your feet, ankles, and even your knees.
 An insole designed for flat feet should provide significant arch support to help guide your foot into a more natural alignment.
 Aetrex helps to support the longitudinal arch with orthotics specifically designed to provide stability and reduce over-pronation.
 This alignment is crucial for alleviating the discomfort associated with flat feet and preventing the aches and pains that come from standing on concrete all day.